michael-collins/feeling-responsive/collections/_assignments/modeling-the-airline-chair.md

   submission-notes-enabled: true
   submission_uploads_enabled: true
   title: Submission
-  content: To complete the assignment, upload your project file to the dropbox in
+  content: To complete the assignment, upload your project file to your course section
-    a .zip.
+    dropbox as a .zip file.
 If you do not know how to create a zip file, <a href="https://www.wikihow.com/Make-a-Zip-File" title="">see this webpage</a>.
   submission_item: []
   submission: